maths/moodle-qtype_stack/doc/en/Authoring/Feedback.md

 1. Let \( (s_i,p_i) \) for \(i=1,\cdots n\) be the list of scores and penalties for a particular potential response tree, for each different valid attempt.
 2. The score for attempt \(k\) is defined to be
 \[ \mbox{Question value} \times \max\left\{ s_i-\sum_{j=1}^i p_j,\ i=1,\cdots k \right\}.\]
-Notice that this is purely a function of a list of mark, penalty pairs.
+Notice that this is purely a function of a list of (score, penalty) pairs.

 The score for that attempt is the sum of the marks for each potential response tree once penalties have been deducted from each tree.